mars-college/mars-rover/vision/stabilization/README.md

 **Existing Arduino libraries offer quick calibration and Roll Pitch Yaw output.**

-Moving forward withe this module connected to an arduino (nano tested, attiny85 to be tested).
+Moving forward with this module connected to an arduino (nano tested, attiny85 to be tested).

 * [A nice and simple library that works with Arduino Nano](https://github.com/hideakitai/MPU9250)
 * [Arduino Library from Sparkfun](https://github.com/sparkfun/SparkFun_MPU-9250-DMP_Arduino_Library)